About This Chapter

 17. Punitive Damages: Definition & Examples

-After you complete this lesson, you will understand what constitutes punitive damages.
+After you complete this lesson, you should understand what constitutes punitive damages.
 Moreover, you will review some examples of scenarios that may result in punitive damage awards.

 18. Retaliation: Definition, Laws & Examples